-Inside: Ways to determine if you have a tired baby and how to help your baby sleep.
+Inside: Ways to determine if you have a tired baby and how to help your baby sleep whether or not you’re really into sleep training and this goes well with newborn baby sleep needs.

 There is a feeling associated with having a baby who doesn’t sleep.